Next Monthly Meeting:

 • A list of GBF member achievers for the Fly Fishers International Fly Casting Skills Development Program is now available here.

-• Collectors and aficionados of vintage bamboo and glass rods, and reels will now find contact info for long-time expert Jim Adams of Adams Angling on the GBF Links page under Vintage Fly Gear, Books and More.
+• Collectors and aficionados of vintage rods and reels will now find contact info for long-time expert Jim Adams of Adams Angling on the GBF Links page under Vintage Fly Gear, Books and More.
 A good source to check the value of granddads vintage fly gear.

 Click here for online store